Azure/azurehpc/experimental/fairseq_moe_docker_slurm/readme.md

 "version" to appropriate values for your ACR, the name/version of your container respectively.

-## Run fairseq_moe benchmark
+### Run fairseq_moe benchmark

 ```
-sbatch -N <Number of nodes> run_fairseq_moe.slrm
+sbatch -N <Number of nodes> run_fairseq_moe_docker.slrm
 ```
->Note: Modify run_fairseq_moe.slrm, updating appropriate vlaues for "DOCKER_USERNAME", "DOCKER_PASSWD", "CONTAINER_NAME" and "EXECUTE_SCRIPT".
-If you are using a shared filesystem, you will only need to authenicate to docker once and can remove docker login from the run_fairseq_moe.slrm script.
+>Note: Modify run_fairseq_moe_docker.slrm, updating appropriate vlaues for "DOCKER_USERNAME", "DOCKER_PASSWD", "CONTAINER_NAME" and "EXECUTE_SCRIPT".
+If you are using a shared filesystem, you will only need to authenicate to docker once and can remove docker login from the run_fairseq_moe_docker.slrm script.
 If you would like to do a restart of a job then comment out "rm $SAVE_DIR/*"

-## Verify benchmark Ran ok
+### Verify benchmark Ran ok

 Check the end of the SLURM output file.